Gavit: Structure

 The earliest style of gavit consists of an oblong vault supported by double arches, with an erdik (lantern or oculus) center, and adorned with eight decorated slabs, as seen in the earliest known gavit at Horomos dated 1038.
 In later types the vault would often be decorated with muqarnas stalactite designs.
 This early type of muqarnas vault used cut stone in a way similar to that of Anatolian Seljuk architecture, different from the typical Armenian vault construction, which used thin stone facing on mortared rubble.
 This form was replaced by a square room with four columns, divided into nine sections with a dome in the center.
 The muqarnas motif was clearly inspired by Islamic sources, but it was used differently, and the Armenian muqarnas vault with oculus was not found in the Muslim world until it was copied about a century later, as in the vault of the Yakutiye Madrasa in nearby Erzurum (1310).
 The "lightwell" itself, with central oculus, is known in Anatolian art from earlier periods, as in the Divriği Great Mosque and Hospital (built 1228-1229).
 The last evolution consists of a gavit without columns and with arched ceilings.

 On the west side of the Church of the Holy Redeemer in the Sanahin Monastery complex, the gavit built in 1181 has four tall free-standing internal pillars supporting arches.
 The pillars and their bases are elaborately decorated.
 In the same complex, the gavit of the Mother of God church is a three-nave hall with lower arches and less elaborate decorations on the pillars.

 Major examples

 Some major examples of gavits and zhamatuns, ordered chronologically:

 The first known zhamatun is from Horomos, dated 1038.
-Vault with oculus ("lightwell") and decorated slabs in an octogonal layout.
+Vault with oculus ("lightwell") and decorated slabs in an octagonal layout.

 The gavit of the Church of St. Amenaprkitch in Sanahin Monastery, was built in 1181 and has an inscription mentioning Sargis Zakarian.